epam/edp-jenkins-operator/docs/api.md

-JenkinsJob is the Schema for the jenkinsjob API
+JenkinsJob is the Schema for the jenkinsjob API.

 <table>
     <thead>